knetikmedia/knetikcloud-java-client/docs/BRERuleEngineGlobalsApi.md

 Create a global definition

 Once created you can then use in a custom rule.
-Note that global definitions cannot be modified or deleted if in use.
+Note that global definitions cannot be modified or deleted if in use. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; BRE_RULE_ENGINE_GLOBALS_ADMIN

 ### Example
 ```java